aliciamorillo/HackerRank/README.md

     </a>
 </p>

-This repository contains my hackerrank solutions for hackerrank challenges.
+This repository contains my solutions for hackerrank challenges.